decorative image

 Submitting an Application

-Section III.1.A of each funding opportunity describes the type of institutions/organizations that are eligible to apply and Section III.1.B provides information on the type of individuals that are eligible to apply.
+Section III.1.A of each funding opportunity describes the type of organizations that are eligible to apply.
+Section III.1.B provides information on the type of individuals that are eligible to apply.
 In addition, Chapter 16 of the NIH Grants Policy Statement describes general eligibility requirements for foreign organizations.

 Application Requirements

-Electronic submission of grant applications is required for most NIH application types.
-Applicants from foreign institutions and international organizations must fulfill some additional requirements to register for electronic submission of grant applications.
+Electronic Submission is required for all competing NIH grant application types.
+Applicants from foreign and international organizations must fulfill some additional requirements to register for electronic submission of grant applications.
 Registration can be a lengthy process and foreign organizations are especially encouraged to register early.
 Electronic submission of grant applications is required for most NIH application types.

 Peer Review

-The peer review of applications from foreign institutions is the same as that for applications from U.S. institutions and is described in the NIH Grants Policy Statement Chapter 2.4: The Peer Review Process.
-In addition, the following are assessed as part of the review process and award decisions for applications from foreign institutions:
+The peer review of applications from foreign organizations is the same as that for U.S. applications, as described in the NIH GPS Chapter 2.4: The Peer Review Process.
+In addition, the following factors are assessed as part of the review process and award decisions for applications from foreign institutions:

 • Whether the project presents special opportunities for furthering research programs through the use of unusual talent, resources, populations, or environmental conditions in other countries that are not readily available in the United States or that augment existing U.S. resources.